ljeanner/3-musketeers/cash/README.md

 ## Presentation

+ Convert your money
- to see the List of all currencies: http://akep.us/currencies
+ To see the list of all currencies: http://akep.us/currencies

 ## Required

 Instal all the require module

 In [your-path]\3-musketeers\cash\ excute the command  :

    $ npm install

 It will install all the module we need to run the application